Code-blazers/Img-to-txt-Converter/README.md

 # How to use :

-	Upload your image in upload button,
+	Upload your image in upload button, img should be in high quality

 	Select the language of the text in your image. (optional)